ling9802/articles_code_backup/management_warming/readME.md

 ## Code Availability and Software Dependencies

 This repository includes the scripts and R Markdown files required to reproduce the main analyses and figures for the manuscript *Conservation agriculture buffers persistent carbon loss under warming by microbial adaptation*.
-The workflow, input files and software dependencies are documented here and in `Code_workflow.html`.
+The workflow, input files and software dependencies are documented here and in `Code_workflow.pdf`.

 The current environment used to check the analysis is: